burmilla/burmilla.github.io/content/docs/installation/workstation/boot-from-iso.md

 Hyper-V    | burmillaos-hyperv.iso
 Proxmox VE | burmillaos-proxmoxve.iso

 You must boot with enough memory which you can refer to [here](/#hardware-requirements).
-If you boot with the ISO, you will automatically be logged in as the `burmilla` user.
+If you boot with the ISO, you will automatically be logged in as the `rancher` user.
 Only the ISO is set to use autologin by default.
 If you run from a cloud or install to disk, SSH keys or a password of your choice is expected to be used.

 ## Install to Disk